Name is Destiny

 3. Is the name generic or boring?
 Sometimes a name seems perfectly fine until a competitor upstages it with a splashier one.
 Times change and names can become outdated.

 Naming is process and poetry, reason and intuition.
 It’s creative and confounding, best done by people with expansive experiences and open minds who understand perspectives from all walks of life.
 Like us.

-The name is the heart of the brand, so choosing the “right” one is usually agonizing.
+The name is the heart of the brand, so choosing the “right” name is usually agonizing.
 “Right” and “wrong” are rarely clear, because naming is not a science.
 Some scientific principals apply (from psychology and phonetics for example), but often, a great name is unexpected yet somehow inevitable.

 Expect to take a leap of faith, because a great name comes with no guarantee.
 But then, being risk-averse is the greatest risk of all.